Scroll Down To Order

 It is incredible but, the whole nation fifty years ago was wrapped in the theme of outer space, with a subtheme to explore new worlds--why do you think the old Star Trek of the 1960s had their opening sequence to explore new worlds?

 Even Disneyland (in California) had its rides geared more on the exploration theme than just mere fantasy, due to the foresight of Walt Disney, such as the ride to the Moon (which was replaced by Mission to Mars and then the iconic Space Mountain.
-We can even add Monsanto's Adventure Thru Inner Space, which just celebrated its own 50th Anniversary.
+We can add Monsanto's Adventure Thru Inner Space, with the original sound byte; and its own 50th Anniversary.
 Mr. Walt Disney once said, "You can dream, create, design and build the most wonderful place in the world...but It takes people to make the dream a reality."
 Disney had a superb imagination and loved bringing happiness to children; few know to his credit, he received over 950 honors including France's Legion of Honor and Officer of Academic decorations; Thailand's Order of the Crown; Brazil's Order of the Southern Cross; Mexico's Order of the Aztec Eagles, the Showman of the World Award from the National Associations of Theatre Owners, 48 Academy awards, 7 Emmys, and the Presidential Medal of Freedom.
 How much did it cost to visit Disneyland, you may ask?
 Ready for this?
 Entry fee for Disneyland in 1970 was $3.75.
 No such thing as passes.
 We had A to E tickets.
 Rides in A category ( the crummiest) were 10 cents.
 E tickets cost 90 cents.
 That was a time Big Macs cost 49 cents and a regular hamburger 18 cents.

 The 50th Anniversary

 I remember vividly so well the astronauts first walk on the Moon even though I was just a kid.
 After having their meal and skipping their planned rest, the two astronauts Buzz Aldrin and Neil Armstrong released the Modularized Equipment Stowage Assembly to activate the surface television camera so that we on Earth could see them.
 Armstrong stepped onto the lunar surface at 10:56 pm EDT.
-Thanks NASA.

 The universe and the creation is so much greater than anyone ever realized.

 Imagine going up into space powered by 5 Saturn V engines capable of propelling you at over 15,000 miles an hour.
 Before man could take a giant leap, who fashioned the spacesuits?
 Ever wonder how those space suits were made.
-Here is an interesting piece, of the contribution the American woman made to the flexible astronaut space suits--it meant life or death for men in space Here is another bit of history on the man who helped save Apollo 11.
+Here is an interesting piece, of the contribution the American woman made to the flexible astronaut space suits--it meant life or death for men in space (courtesy of CBS Sunday Morning).
+Here is another bit of history on the man who helped save Apollo 11.
 And, a million thanks to Amy S. Teitel and Vintage Space.

 June of 2019, I had the opportunity to visit the National Radio Astronomy Observatory Very Large Array (VLA) public Visitor Center, where I saw this exceptional 24 min video on the exploration and technology of the cutting edge technologies inherent to astronomy, narrated by Jodie Foster.
 If you ever are in Albuquerque, visit the VLA center, but be warned, your cell phones become inoperative.
 Over the years, I have collected several GI Joes.